 The Israeli dream of finding a consistent partner in the face of the largest Arab monarchy is gradually becoming a reality.
 At the present historical turn, the interests of Middle Eastern democracy and the Arabian kingdom began to converge at one point.
 They are also brought together by a sense of the threats emanating from one regional power, to which the Israeli authorities and the al-Saud family are experiencing almost identical hostility.

-The nomination of Prince Muhammad became desirable for the Israelis, primarily, with an eye to consolidating the situation of geopolitical confrontation with Iran.
-The ambitious heir to the throne, the future king, who in fact already functions as a monarch, became just a find for Israel and the US administration.
-In Washington, there is now a rare unanimity between the Democrats and the Republicans that the brewing union of Israel and Saudi Arabia should be supported in every possible way.
+The nomination of Prince Mohammed was the desired result for the Israelis, primarily, with an eye to consolidating the situation of geopolitical confrontation with Iran.
+The ambitious heir to the throne, the future king, who in fact already functions as a monarch, has become a mere find for Israel and the US administration.
+In Washington, there is now a rare unanimity between Democrats and Republicans that the brewing union of Israel and Saudi Arabia should be supported in every possible way.
 Assessments of diplomat Shapiro, appointed to the post of head of the US diplomatic mission in Tel Aviv under the administrationBarack Obama, Emphasizes this trend.

 Meanwhile, among Washington diplomats and analysts, there is a firm conviction that on one hostility to Iran, a strong Israeli-Saudi alliance, with the possible inclusion of several more Sunni countries in the region, will not be built.
 The foundation of such an anti-Iranian alliance could be the historic agreement between Tel Aviv and Riyadh, which the US presidentDonald TrumpIn the inherent manner he likes to call it "a big bargain."
 The "pain syndrome" between the Jewish state and the Arab world is conditioned by the Palestinian problem.
 Its decision, albeit with an interim character, is intended to become the very foundation for the alliance of Israel and Saudi Arabia to emerge from the shadow.